ThijsTerporten/Climbing-Traveller/README.md

   than the others.
 * I noticed in gear.html that because I used the same color for the navbar and background-color in the logo-section, the navbar would look like it was being absorbed by the section.
-* After checking for breakpoints I realised that it would be better to show the items in a vertical manner as well.
+* After checking for breakpoints I realised that it would be better to show the items in a vertical manner on medium screens as well.
 I noticed that the text would be too cropped causing bad UX.
   This was easily corrected by removing bootstrap-grid classes for medium sized screens.
+* After checking everything again once the project was nearing it's completion I found the layout chosen for several elements quite stale and not engaging enough for my liking.
+  While playing around with box-shadow property's I decided to make the form look like it was floating on an orange background, and when hovering over the articles it looks like they pop towards the front.

 Running my code in lighthouse I was able to see the performance, accessibillity, best practices and SEO of the website.
 The overall score of each of the pages can be found here: